A Fast Algorithm for Implementation of Koul's Minimum Distance Estimators and Their Application to Image Segmentation: Simulation studies

 \subsection{Real examples}

-The previous section observed that the felicitous conjunction of the proposed method and the segmenting-together-strategy came as an amazement.
+The previous section observed that the felicitous conjunction of the proposed method and the segmenting-together strategy comes as an amazement.
 However, the results obtained from the simulation studies in the previous section should be treated and interpreted with considerable caution.
-It is not surprising to frequently observe that excellence of methods with the simulated data are belied by the poor performance in real data: they starts brilliantly with the simulated data but sink into or below mediocrity with real data.
+It is not surprising to frequently observe that the excellence of methods with the simulated data is belied by the poor performance in real data: they start brilliantly with the simulated data but sink into or below mediocrity with real data.
 At this juncture, we have to answer the following question: can the proposed method replicate the theoretical result obtained so far when it is applied to the real data?
 Successful replication will lend credence to the proposed method while failure to do that will cast a pall of suspicion over the method.
-In view of this, showing good performance is crucial.
-To this end, this section; (1) assesses the performance of the proposed method when the real data is used for the segmentation; and (2) demonstrates that the proposed method will remain competitive even when it is adopted for handling real data, thereby consolidating its position as the potential option for the image segmentation.
+In view of this, showing good performance for real data is crucial.
+To this end, this section; (1) assesses the performance of the proposed method when the real data is used for segmentation; and (2) demonstrates that the proposed method will remain competitive even when it is adopted for handling real data, thereby consolidating its position as the potential option for the image segmentation.

-For the real data, we use the magnetic resonance (MR) images of brain tumors from Baid et al. \cite{Baid2021}.
-In the MR images of brain, the tumors are denoted by bright colors while normal cells are denoted by dark colors.
+For the real data, we use the magnetic resonance (MR) images of brain tumors from Baid et al.\,\,\cite{Baid2021}.
+In the MR images of the brain, the tumors are denoted by bright colors while normal cells are denoted by dark colors.
 In the gray-scale MR images, tumors have a pixel value of or close to 1 (white) while normal cells have a pixel value of or close to 0 (black).
-Figures \r{Fig:RSNA1} and \r{Fig:RSNA3} report the result when the proposed method together with the segmenting-together-strategy is employed for different types of two MR images: Fluid-attenuated inversion recovery (FLAIR) and T1-weighted images. \ifnum \value{show}=1{
+Figures \r{Fig:RSNA1} and \r{Fig:RSNA3} report the result when the proposed method together with the segmenting-together strategy is employed for different types of two MR images: Fluid-attenuated inversion recovery (FLAIR) and T1-weighted images. \ifnum \value{show}=1{